nixusach/Complete-Cybersecurity-Homelab/Cybersecurity_homelab/Part 8.md

-# Part 8: Malware Static Analysis Using FLARE VM
+# Part 9: Static Analysis of an Executable File Using Flare VM

 ## Setting Up Your Malware Analysis Environment